 Babies’ healthcare needs are different from those of adults, so it’s important to choose a healthcare professional who can provide specialized care.
 The medical specialty dealing with babies, children and adolescents is called pediatrics.
-A pediatrician or family practice physician can be your baby’s primary care provider.
+A pediatrician, an internal medicine-pediatrics physician, or a family medicine physician can be your baby’s primary care provider.

 What type of doctor should I choose for my baby?